 Cusco is the archaeological capital of the Americas and the oldest continuously inhabited city on the continent.
 Its legacy as the seat of the Inca Empire is readily apparent.
 Many of the city streets are lined with original stone walls and crowded with Quechua-speaking descendants of the Incas.
 You will spend time here for orientation and your mid placement break.

-The project itself is located in the UNESCO World Heritage site, Manu Biosphere Reserve situated in the foothills of the Amazon.
+The project itself is located in a local national park situated in the foothills of the Amazon.
 It is 30 million hectares in size ranging from southern Peru to central Bolivia.
-You will stay in accommodation at a top level research centre located in the heart of the Manu Biosphere Reserve, a great base for both hard work and relaxation.
+You will stay in accommodation at a top-level research centre located in the heart of the rainforest, a great base for both hard work and relaxation.
 You will work hard and want to spend time chilling out in a hammock or taking a swim in a local pool.
 With limited internet access it makes a great get away from it all location where you can listen to the sounds of the jungle day and night.